Mobile Application Security Engineer

 Unique area of expertise: #

-- Interesting and challenging work in applied security engineering: from building to breaking.
-Working at the intersection of different areas: designing ML security controls, supporting cryptographic protocols with security controls, protecting hardware, building reverse-resilient mobile apps, securing web apps for million of users, etc.
+- Working at the intersection of different areas: designing ML security controls, supporting cryptographic protocols with security controls, protecting hardware, building reverse-resilient mobile apps, securing web apps for million of users, etc.

 - Public track record in the open source part of our products, sharing your work as blogs posts, research papers and conference talks.
 We work with innovative companies all over the world, move quickly and dive into technologies others just hear about.